Skip to main content

 Shrimp scampi with ribbon pasta

-Likewise, you can’t forget about casseroles which often save the day during a busy week.
-Some might need to be made ahead of time and then baked on a weeknight, and others take just 30 minutes to throw together.
-Here are a few ideas:
+Casseroles can be a hero on those busy weeknights.
+Some might need to be prepared ahead of time and then baked on a weeknight, and others take just 30 minutes to throw together and cook.
+Here are a few casseroles to light up the dinner table.

 Zucchini lasagna

-Frozen zucchini and pre-made sauce will save you valuable minutes in prep time of this healthy comfort food.
-Either cottage cheese or ricotta work well with this mainstay.
-Also, consider sprinkling some mozzarella on top.
+Frozen zucchini, pre-made sauce, and no-boil lasagna noodles will save you valuable minutes in prep time for this healthy comfort food.
+Either cottage cheese or ricotta works well with this family-friendly dish.
+Finish it off with a sprinkle of mozzarella cheese on top.

 Zucchini tomato bake